michelin/ns4kafka/README.md

 3. Define a GitLab group you belong to in the role bindings of the `.docker/resources/admin/namespace.yml` file.
 This is demonstrated in the example [here](https://github.com/michelin/kafkactl#role-binding).

-Alternatively, a `docker-compose` file running AKHQ instead of Control Center is available in the `.docker/confluent-platform-8` directory.
+Alternatively, a `docker-compose` file running AKHQ instead of Control Center is available in the `.docker` directory.

 ```console
 docker-compose -f docker-compose-akhq.yml up -d